KIT-IAI/pyWATTS/docs/source/getting_started.rst

 With the desired modules added to the pipeline, we can now train and test it.
 We do this by calling the ``train`` method or ``test`` method.
 Both methods require some input data.
-Therefore, we read some data with pandas and split it into a train and a test set.
+Therefore, we read some data with [pandas](https://pandas.pydata.org/) or [xarray](http://xarray.pydata.org/en/stable/index.html) and split it into a train and a test set.

 .. code-block:: python